AnimatorOfSouls/odin-sign-up-form/README.md

 # odin-sign-up-form
-For "Project: Rock Paper Scissors" from The Odin Project.
+For "Project: Sign-up Form" from The Odin Project.